dvisotsky/jekyll-notebook/_posts/Studies/John/John Chapter 16.md

 - The world is against us.
 The lies we are told to divide us are intended to disrupt unity and love.
 - Jesus has always had a plan, and is still with us to help us on our journey.
 - Connection with the Holy Spirit will lead us on the right path.

+# Part 1 Recap
+- The world against you: don’t let a good  get in the way of great.
+Tradition is good.
+Volleyball is good, fellowship is good, having close friends is good.
+-